xpring-eng/Xpring-JS/README.md

 #### Payment history

-An `XRPClient` can return payments to and from an account.
+An `XRPClient` can return a list of payments to and from an account.

 ```javascript
 const { XRPClient } = require("xpring-js");